 What they do next can decide their fate.

 Those who understand the dynamics of rip currents advise remaining calm.
 Conserve energy.
-A rip current is like a giant water treadmill that you can't turn off, so it does no good to try and swim against it.
+A rip current is like a giant water treadmill that you can't turn off, so it does no good to try to swim against it.

 However, if it is too difficult to swim sideways out of the current, try floating or treading water and let nature do its thing.
 You'll wash out of the current at some point and can then make your way back to shore.
 The latest research indicates that many rip currents circulate back to shore, and would carry stranded swimmers along with the current, but not all rip currents rotate in this manner, Carey said.